cloudmesh-community/book/chapters/msg/graphql.md

 :o: the purpose of this section is unclear at this time.
 Django nd flask have advantages and disadvantages.

-## GraphQL Implementations :o:

-GraphQL is supported in Python, JavaScript, Java, Ruby, C#, Go, PHP, Erlang, Scala, Go, Groovy, Elixir.

-:o: this is unclear, as we need to distinguish server and client

 ## GraphQL-python (Graphene) Example :o: